bup/bup/Documentation/bup.1.md

 URLs provided on the command line to work naturally.
 So `ssh://host/x?z` has a path of `/x?z`.

+And since URLs with an authority cannot represent relative paths, path-oriented schemes interpret a leading `/./` as a relative path.
+So `ssh://host/./x`, `file:///./x`, and `file:/./x` all indicate the
+path `x`.

 `ssh:`
 :   A path-oriented scheme (see above) that specifies access to a
     repository via a `bup-server(1)` launched on a host via SSH.
 This